Martin-Fedorenko/post-it/README.md

 - Apache Cassandra and Neo4j (persistence).

 ## Features
-This website allows you to search for friends, as well as publish and comment on posts with them.
+This website allows you to find and make friends, as well as publish and comment on posts with them.